 One of the effects of serious addiction is the loss of community and friendship, other than those who also abuse substances.
 In addition, many people from abusive or traumatic backgrounds have never had a sustained experience of nurturing community, a form of alienation that actually creates a pathway to substance abuse itself.

-Twelve-step recovery is a peer-support program that directly addresses this absence by placing the person within a recovery community and giving them a social network once they return home.
+Why the 12-step program works: twelve-step recovery is a peer-support program that directly addresses this absence by placing the person within a recovery community and giving them a social network once they return home.
 Crucially, the community validates the recovering addict, empathizes with their experience, and offers encouragement for the future.

 Both Dr. Philip Flores, Ph.D., a clinical psychologist and author of Addiction as an Attachment Disorder, and Mate write that people suffering from addiction use chemical substitutes for emotional disconnection.
 “We, as social animals, cannot regulate a central nervous system by ourselves.
 We need other people to do that,” writes Flores, who adds that 12-step programs help people “break the isolation and to start [to] connect on an emotional level with other people”.